aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 use the Lucene query string syntax inside Query DSL.

--   Term-level queries are handy when we need to find **exact matches** for numbers, dates or tags and don\'t need to sort the results by relevance.
+-   Term-level queries are handy when we need to find **exact matches** for numbers, dates or tags and don't need to sort the results by relevance.
 Term-level queries use search terms as they are without additional analysis.
 -   Full-text queries allow a smarter search for matches in analysed